jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 @Interface, @Aspect @Component or META-INFO/aop.xml,  @Around/@Before/@After, ProceedingJointPoint.proceed(), @Pointcut("execution(public * foo..*.*(..))"), @Pointcut("@annotation(annotation class name)"), @Pointcut("within(<package> or <interface>)")

 <aop:aspectj-autoproxy/>: It enables @AspectJ style of aspect declaration, but AspectJ runtime is not used.
-It still use Spring AOP proxies.
+It still use Spring AOP proxies because of 'aop:" namespace.

 ### AspectJ - configed by @enableAspectJAOPProxy on a @configuration class.